johnbayko/hicp/docs/hicp.rst

       - "add"
       - "delete"

-    When modifying content, if the component is editable there is no guarantee the actual content matches the expected content, so the user agent should discard "add" or "delete" actions.
-The user agent can decide how to handle "set" actions but the user will likely not expect the content being edited to change, so those changes can be discarded as well.
+    When modifying content, if the component being edited there is no guarantee the actual content matches the expected content, so the user agent must discard content changes in that case.
+In response, the user agent must send a "changed" event with the last unedited content and attributes to indicate the command was rejected.

     "set":
       Replace any existing content. <content_info> is::